 The origin of French Onion Soup is highly debated but one thing is for sure, the recipe has stood the test of time with little variations.
 This soup is quite inexpensive to make so you can splurge on some good quality cheese.
-This version features caramelized onions simmered in white wine and chicken broth topped with toasted baguette and Swiss cheese.
-So it’s French-ish.
+It takes some time to prepare but you’ll be rewarded with amazing flavour.

 Most versions of the history of French Onion Soup involve a near empty pantry and some stale bread.
 One claim is that French Onion Soup cures a hangover.
 I’m not sure if that’s true or not but it might make you cry.
 Literally.
 So if you’re having a tough day, slicing onions and slowly caramelizing them is very therapeutic, as is a good cry if you ask me.Jump to Recipe

 Before adding the broth to the onions, I like to add a splash of white wine.
+Most French Onion Soup recipes have dry sherry.
+But how many of you have some in your cupboard?
+So white wine is a great option.
+Not too much or it will overpower the broth.
 This helps deglaze the pan by dissolving all those brown bits into the liquid.
 Turn the heat up a bit for this step which also helps cook off the alcohol so you’re left with just the flavour of the wine.
-Then add chicken broth, a bay leaf and a bit of Worcestershire sauce make up the broth.
-And a bit of fresh thyme is nice too, but dried thyme leaves are fine.
+Then add chicken broth, a bay leaf and a bit of Worcestershire sauce.
+And a bit of fresh thyme is nice too.
+I’m usually making this during the cooler months when I don’t have fresh thyme in my garden ironically.
+If you can’t find any, you could use a little bit of dried but not too much.

 Crusty cheesy bread topping for French Onion Soup

-Lay some thin slices of a good quality cheese on top and roast the individual soups in the oven for about 10 minutes.
+Roast the individual soups in the oven for about 10-15 minutes on convection roast.
+This way the heat comes from the top and the cheese melts gently.
 You want the top to be bubbling and slightly browned.
-If you don’t have a roast setting, which means the heat is coming from the top of the oven you can bake them and quickly broil them at the end.
+If you don’t have a convection roast setting you can bake them and quickly broil them at the end.
 Just watch them carefully so they don’t get too brown.

 You’ll want to dig right in but you’ll burn your mouth on that hot melty cheese.
 It’s like molten lava.
 Be patient, in about 10 minutes your French Onion Soup will be ready to eat.